nqminds/.github/Docs/Design_review_guidlines.md

 When reviewing, ask:

 1. **Purpose & Scope** – Is the problem well understood?
 Does the design fit the requirements?
-2. **Relationships** – Have cross-component impacts been considered?
+2. **Business Context & Cross project relations** – Has business context and cross-project impacts been considered?
+3. **Requirements** - Have the requirements been specified?
-3. **Interfaces** – Are the interfaces clear, minimal, and aligned with existing conventions?
+4. **Interfaces** – Are the interfaces clear, minimal, and aligned with existing conventions?
-4. **Dependencies** – Any unnecessary frameworks or tech bloat introduced?
+5. **Dependencies** – Any unnecessary frameworks or tech bloat introduced?
-5. **Future Flexibility** – Does the design allow reasonable future changes without huge refactors?
+6. **Future Flexibility** – Does the design allow reasonable future changes without huge refactors?
+7. **Justification** - Have the design decisions taken been justified with good reasons?
+Have any considerations been missed that mean the design might not be appropriate or are there any considerations which mean that another technical approach may be superior?
-6. **Risks & Assumptions** – Are key uncertainties identified?
+8. **Risks & Assumptions** – Are key uncertainties identified?

 ---